 Learning science is concerned with increasing pupils' knowledge of our world, and with developing skills associated with science as a process of enquiry.
-Our science curriculum develops the natural curiosity of each child no matter their demographic, encourages them to have respect for living organisms, and instill in pupils the importance of caring for the natural environment.
+Our science curriculum develops the natural curiosity of each child, encourages them to have respect for living organisms, and instill in pupils the importance of caring for the natural environment.

-Throughout the programme of study, the children acquire and develop the key knowledge that has been identified within each unit and across each year group, as well as the application of scientific skills.
-We ensure that the working scientifically skills are built-on and developed throughout children's time at the school.
-Working Scientifically at Abingdon involves five types of enquiry:
+Throughout the programme of study, the children acquire and develop the key knowledge that has been identified within each topic, as well as the application of scientific skills.
+We ensure that the working scientifically skills and the five types of enquiry are built-on and developed throughout children's time at the school.